Our ocean, waves and beaches belong to all of us and it is our job to protect them.

 The Surfrider Foundation was started in 1984, by a group of visionary surfers from Malibu, California.
 Today, the organization maintains over 250,000 members, supporters and activists with 84 chapters in the United States and affiliates in over 20 countries worldwide.

-The Surfrider Foundation San Luis Obispo County Chapter is a group of volunteers working to protect our local oceans, waves and beaches.
+The San Luis Obispo County Chapter is a group of volunteers working to protect our local oceans, waves and beaches.
+We all share a common passion – we love and appreciate our ocean, waves and beaches.
 We care about the Central Coast and want to make a difference.

 Our Local Team

 Chair and Ocean Friendly Gardens Coordinator

 Brad earned his degree in Meteorology from San Jose State and worked for many years as a Marine Risk Communicator.
 A Surfrider member for over 20 years, Brad progressively increased his activism with the Monterey chapter before moving to SLO County.
 With Surfrider SLO since 2010, he has served on the Executive Committee every year while also leading the chapter’s Know Your H2O program.
 He also recently took over the Ocean Friendly Gardens coordinator position.

 Cynthia is an attorney who started volunteering for Surfrider when she began surfing in 2003.
 She helped to found the Cocoa Beach chapter, served as Secretary and then Vice Chair of the San Mateo County chapter, and was co-Chair of the Rise Above Plastics committee and an Executive Committee member with the San Diego chapter.
 After moving to the Central Coast in 2016, Cynthia served as our Volunteer Coordinator before becoming Vice Chair.